mlundyCO/nrg_data_project/README.md

 ---

 ### Next steps
 Further investigation of the interchange and generation data at individual timestamps is required.
 Using graph techniques may reveal more structure to the data.
 The AC-DC-AC ties should be investigated further.
-The results derived in R should be reproduced using the `EIA930Graphs` classes in Python.
+The results derived in R should be reproduced using the `EIA930GraphBuilder` class in Python.